reondaze-a/tripleten-projects/project-6/README.md

 Working with a database, I'll have to analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.

 ## Hypothesis
-- The average duration of rides stay the same on rainy Saturdays.
+- The average duration of rides change on rainy Saturdays.

 # Data description